PrioVar/PrioVar/README.md

      ```

    - The frontend will now be running at [http://localhost:3000](http://localhost:3000).
-### Neo4j Database Setup
+### Database Setup
-2. The following step should be done before steps 3 and 4: Ensure the Neo4j Graph Database is running.
-Now, change the username and password information of the Neo4j from config.py in Flask and from application.properties in the Spring Boot.
+2. **Prepare the Neo4j Graph Database**:
+   - **Ensure Neo4j is Running**: Before proceeding with the following steps, verify that the Neo4j Graph Database is up and operational.
+   - **Update Configuration Settings**:
+     - In the Flask application, update the username and password information in `config.py`.
+     - In the Spring Boot application, modify the username and password details in `application.properties`.
 ### Backend Setup
 3. **Start the Spring Boot Server**:
    - Navigate to the `backend` directory and follow the instructions specific to Spring Boot to get the server running.